 Section 613(a) of the TSX Company Manual provides that every three (3) years after the institution of a security based compensation arrangement, all unallocated rights, options or other entitlements under such arrangement which does not have a fixed maximum number of securities issuable must be approved by a majority of the issuer's directors and by the issuer's security holders.
 The Board approved the unallocated Options under the Option Plan on April 1, 2017.
-Shareholders previously approved the unallocated Options under the Option Plan at the annual and special meeting of Shareholders held on May 8, 2014.
-Therefore, at the Meeting, Shareholders will be asked to approve an ordinary resolution approving the unallocated Options under the Option Plan.
+Shareholders previously approved the unallocated Options under the Option Plan on April 1, 2017.
+Shareholders previously approved the unallocated Options under the Option approving the unallocated Options under the Meeting, Shareholders will be asked to approve an ordinary resolution approving the unallocated Options under the Option Plan.
 If approval is not obtained at the Meeting, Options which have not been allocated as of the Meeting Date and Options which are outstanding as of the Meeting Date and which are subsequently cancelled, terminated or exercised will not be available for a new grant of Options under the Option Plan.
 Previously allocated Options will continue to be unaffected by the approval or disapproval of the resolution.
 If approval is not obtained at the Meeting, the CG Committee and the Board will have to consider alternate forms of performance based compensation, including additional cash bonuses, a share appreciation plan or other means in order to attract and retain qualified personnel.